acannistra/sms-survey/DEPLOYMENT.md

 ### 3. Configure Secrets

-The application requires 7 secrets.
+The application requires 7 secrets total, but only 6 need to be manually set (`DATABASE_URL` is auto-configured).
 Set them using `flyctl secrets set`:

 | Secret | Description | How to Generate |
 |--------|-------------|-----------------|